TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_ospi_nand_linux_multistage.md

 \note This needs to be the first step as later the tiboot3.bin at the starting of the bootpartition will be overwritten by `sbl_ospi_nand_linux.tiimage` .

-- For booting A53 with linux, OSPI NAND needs to be flashed with the Linux image.
-Refer to **Processor SDK Linux** user guide on how to flash OSPI NAND to boot Linux.
+- For booting A53 with linux, OSPI NAND needs to be flashed with the uboot and Linux image.
+Refer to **Processor SDK Linux** user guide on how to flash uboot and Linux kernel to OSPI NAND.

 ## Create Linux Appimage
+\cond SOC_AM62X
 \note Change DEVICE_TYPE to HS in ${SDK_INSTALL_PATH}/devconfig/devconfig.mak and then generate Linux Appimage for HS-SE device.

 \note Change PSDK_LINUX_HS_IMAGE_PATH to the path where A53 spl images (ATF, OPTEE, A53 uboot) is.
+\endcond

 \note Instructions to build A53 uboot can be found in the SDK Linux documentation at
         **Foundational Components » U-Boot » User’s Guide » General Information » Build U-Boot**

-- Create a Linux Appimage containing the **Linux binaries (ATF, OPTEE, SPL)**
+- Create a Linux Appimage containing the **Linux binaries (ATF, OPTEE, A53 SPL)**
 - This can be done by running the makefile at {SDK_INSTALL_PATH}/tools/boot/linuxAppimageGen after setting the PSDK path in file `config.mak`
 - Refer \ref LINUX_APPIMAGE_GEN_TOOL for more details